-Under the Non-Voting Common Stock Protection provision, an acquisition of Common Stock would be deemed to include any shares that a person acquires directly or indirectly, in one transaction or a series of transactions, or with respect to which that person acts or agrees to act in concert with any Unless there are affirmative attributes of concerted action, other person. however, "acting or agreeing to act in concert with any other person" will not include actions taken or agreed to be taken by persons acting in their official capacities as directors or officers of the Company or actions by persons merely because they are related by blood or marriage.
-Also, an acquisition of Common Stock will not be deemed to include acquisitions made pursuant to contracts existing prior to the Effective Date, acquisitions by bequest or inheritance, by operation of law upon the death of any individual, or by any other transfer without valuable consideration, including a gift that is made in good faith and not for purposes of circumventing the Non-Voting Common Stock Protection provision or acquisitions pursuant to a stock dividend, stock split, reclassification or other distribution of Common Stock by the Company.
+Under the Non-Voting Common Stock Protection provision, an acquisition of Common Stock would be deemed to include any shares that a person acquires directly or indirectly, in one transaction or a series of transactions, or with respect to which that person acts or agrees to act in concert with any other person.
+Unless there are affirmative attributes of concerted action, however, "acting or agreeing to act in concert with any other person" will not include actions taken or agreed to be taken by persons acting in their official capacities as directors or officers of the Company or actions by persons merely because they are related by blood or marriage.
+Also, an acquisition of Common Stock will not be deemed to include (i) shares acquired pursuant to contracts existing prior to the Effective Date; (ii) shares acquired by bequest or inheritance, by operation of law upon the death of any individual, or by any other transfer without valuable consideration, including a gift that is made in good faith and not for purposes of circumventing the Non-Voting Common Stock Protection provision; (iii) shares acquired upon issuance or sale by the Company; (iv) shares acquired by operation of law (including a merger or consolidation effected for the purpose of recapitalizing any person, including the Company, or reincorporating any person, including the Company, in another jurisdiction, but excluding a merger or consolidation for the purpose of acquiring another person); and (v) shares acquired by a plan of the Company qualified under Section 401(a) of the Internal Revenue Code of 1986, as amended, or acquired by reason of a distribution from such a plan.
 Thus, for example, the exercise of options that were granted under any stock option plan of the Company prior to the Effective Date would not be considered acquisitions for purposes of the Non-Voting Common Stock Protection provision because the exercise would be pursuant to a preexisting contract.
-The Non-Voting Common Stock Protection provision also does not apply to transfers of Common Stock by General American or its successors and assigns to any of their respective affiliates.

-The Non-Voting Common Stock Protection provision will not apply to any increase in a holder's percentage ownership of Common Stock resulting solely from a change in the total number of shares of Common Stock outstanding as the result of a repurchase of Common Stock by the Company since the last date on which that holder acquired Common Stock.
+The Non-Voting Common Stock Protection provision will not apply to (i) any increase in a holder's percentage ownership of Common Stock resulting solely from a change in the total number of shares of Common Stock outstanding as the result of a repurchase of Common Stock by the Company since the last date on which that holder acquired Common Stock or (ii) transfers of Common Stock from General American Mutual Holding Company, the ultimate parent of General American ("GAMHC"), or any direct or indirect subsidiary of GAMHC, to GAMHC, or any direct or indirect subsidiary of GAMHC.
 The Non-Voting Common Stock Protection provision also provides that to the extent that the voting power of any shares of Common Stock cannot be exercised pursuant to the provision, those shares of Common Stock will not be included in the determination of the voting power of the Company for any purposes under the Company's Restated Articles of Incorporation, as proposed to be amended, or under the Missouri General and Business Corporation Law.